 $BH_3$ (borane) is an unstable and highly reactive molecule.
 Therefore, it is not possible to isolate it as $BH_3$ under ordinary conditions.
-However, it can be stabilized via its reaction with carbon monoxide to yield borane carbonyl ( $BH_3CO$ ) compound, which is an adduct of borane.
+However, it can be stabilized via its reaction with carbon monoxide to yield the borane carbonyl molecule $BH_3CO$ , which is an adduct of borane.
 The preparation of $BH_3CO$ plays an important role in exploring the chemistry of boranes as it indicates the likely existence of the borane molecule.

-- 8.10 Sketch the Lewis dot structure of $BH_3CO$ molecule by showing the formal 3.0pt charges. - 8.11 Which of the statements given in the answer sheet is observed in the C-O bond of a CO molecule upon the bond formation between BH3 and CO ?
+- 8.10 Sketch the Lewis dot structure of the $BH_3CO$ molecule.
+Show the formal 3.0pt charges. - 8.11 Which of the statements in the answer sheets is observed for the C-O bond length of a CO molecule upon the bond formation between BH3 and CO ?
 Tick the correct box.

-Borazine consists of single and double bonded cyclic B-N units and hydrogen atoms attached to these atoms with the molecular formula $B_3N_3H_6$ and is isostructural to benzene.
-Borazine can be synthesized by using a two-step procedure including the synthesis of symmetrically trisubstituted chlorine derivatives of borazine ( $B_3N_3H_3Cl_3$ ) from the reaction of ammonium chloride and boron trichloride, and then reduction of $B_3N_3H_3Cl_3$ with LiBH $4$ in THF.
+The borazine molecule ( $B_3N_3H_6$ ) is isostructural to benzene.
+It consists of single and double bonded B-N units, with hydrogen atoms attached to them.

+Borazine can be synthesized by using a two-step procedure, starting with the synthesis of a symmetrically trisubstituted chlorine derivatives of borazine ( $B_3N_3H_3Cl_3$ ) from the reaction of ammonium chloride and boron trichloride, followed by reduction of $B_3N_3H_3Cl_3$ with LiBH4 in THF.

 - 8.12 Write the balanced chemical equations for the two-step synthesis of borazine starting from ammonium chloride in THF (tetrahydrofuran).
-Hint: THF stabilizes one of the products by forming a lewis acid-base adduct. - 8.13 Draw the molecular structures of borazine and its symmetrically trisubstituted 4.0pt chlorine derivative.
+Hint: THF stabilizes one of the products by forming a Lewis acid-base adduct. - 8.13 Draw the molecular structures of borazine and its symmetrically trisubstituted 4.0pt chlorine derivative.

 Catalysts are substances that accelerate the rate of reactions by allowing them to proceed in a lower energy pathway.
-The catalytic activity of the catalysts is generally determined by the turnover frequency (TOF), which is calculated by dividing the molar amount of the product to the mole of active catalyst and the time (TOF = mole product/(mole catalyst x time)).
-A typical hydrolysis of BNH $6$ was carried out in 10.0 mL of water by using 100.0 mM BNH $6$ and 5.0 mg of CuPt/C catalyst (CuPt alloy nanoparticles supported on carbon black containing 8.2 wt% Pt atom).67.25 mL of hydrogen gas was generated in 5 minutes.
+The catalytic activity of the catalysts is generally determined by the turnover frequency (TOF), which is calculated by dividing the molar amount of the product to the mol of active catalyst and the time (TOF = mol product/(mol catalyst x time)).

+A typical hydrolysis of BNH $6$ was carried out in 10.0 mL of water by using 100.0 mM BNH $6$ and 5.0 mg of CuPt/C catalyst (CuPt alloy nanoparticles supported on carbon black containing 8.2 wt% Pt atom).
+67.25 mL of hydrogen gas was generated in 5 minutes.

-8.14 Assuming the catalytic reaction is performed in standard conditions (1 4.0pt atm and 273.15 K), calculate the TOF (min-1) of the CuPt/C catalyst in terms of only Pt atoms in the hydrolysis of BNH6 by considering the volume of the hydrogen gas generated.
+Assuming the catalytic reaction is performed in standard conditions (1 atm and 273.15 K), calculate the TOF (min-1) by considering the volume of the hydrogen gas generated in the hydrolysis of BNH6, and in terms of only the Pt atoms in the CuPt/C catalyst.

-As a result of detailed crystal analysis of a synthesized $Cu_xPt_y$ alloy nanoparticle (the subscripts indicate molar percentages of the atoms in the alloy structure), it was determined that the face centered cubic (fcc) unit cell was formed by Pt atoms and the Pt atoms on the face of the fcc unit cell are supposed to be replaced with Cu atoms to form $Cu_xPt_y$ displacement alloy nanoparticles.
+As a result of detailed crystal analysis of a synthesized $Cu_xPt_y$ alloy nanoparticle (the subscripts indicate molar percentages of the atoms in the alloy structure), it was determined that the fcc unit cell was formed by Pt atoms and the Pt atoms on the face of the fcc unit cell are supposed to be replaced with Cu atoms to form $Cu_xPt_y$ displacement alloy nanoparticles.
 According to this information, answer the following questions.

 - 8.15 Determine the composition of the alloy nanoparticles by finding x and y in the $Cu_xPt_y$ alloy composition. - 8.16 Sketch the shape of the described crystal unit cell of $Cu_xPt_y$ alloy nanoparticles 2.0pt by showing the placement of atoms on the unit cell. - 8.17 Another alloy has a $Cu_2Pt_1$ composition.
-Assume that this alloy also has an fcc unit cell with an edge length of 380 pm, but the Cu and Pt atoms are randomly distributed in the atomic positions.
-Calculate the density of this alloy in g/cm.
+Assume that this alloy also has an fcc unit cell with an edge length of 380 pm, but that the Cu and Pt atoms are randomly distributed in the atomic positions.
+Calculate the density of this alloy in $g/cm^3$ .